MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-B-Common-Carrier-Services/part-54-Universal-Service/subpart-D-Universal-Service-Support-High-Cost-Areas/section-54.313.md

 (i) All reports pursuant to this section shall be filed with the Office of the Secretary of the Commission clearly referencing WC Docket No. 14-58, with the Administrator, and with the relevant state commissions or relevant authority in a U.S. Territory, or Tribal governments, as appropriate.

-(j) *Filing deadlines.* (1) In order for a recipient of high-cost support to continue to receive support for the following calendar year, or retain its eligible telecommunications carrier designation, it must submit the annual reporting information required by this section annually by July 1 of each year.
+(j)(1) Other than for certifications under paragraph (a)(6) of this section, in order for a recipient of high-cost support to continue to receive support for the following calendar year, or to retain its eligible telecommunications carrier designation, it must submit the annual reporting information required by this section annually by July 1 of each year.
 Eligible telecommunications carriers that file their reports after the July 1 deadline shall receive a reduction in support pursuant to the following schedule:

-(i) An eligible telecommunications carrier that files after the July 1 deadline, but by July 8, will have its support reduced in an amount equivalent to seven days in support;
+(i) An eligible telecommunications carrier that files after the July 1 deadline, but by July 8, will have its support reduced in an amount equivalent to seven days in support; and

 (ii) An eligible telecommunications carrier that files on or after July 9 will have its support reduced on a pro-rata daily basis equivalent to the period of non-compliance, plus the minimum seven-day reduction.

-(2) *Grace period.* An eligible telecommunications carrier that submits the annual reporting information required by this section after July 1 but before July 5 will not receive a reduction in support if the eligible telecommunications carrier and its holding company, operating companies, and affiliates as reported pursuant to paragraph (a)(8) of this section have not missed the July 1 deadline in any prior year.
+(2) An eligible telecommunications carrier that submits the annual reporting information required by this section after July 1 but within 4 business days will not receive a reduction in support if the eligible telecommunications carrier and its holding company, operating companies, and affiliates as reported pursuant to paragraph (a)(4) of this section have not missed the July 1 deadline in any prior year.

+(3) For certifications under paragraph (a)(6) of this section, in order for a recipient of high-cost support to continue to receive support amount for the following calendar year, or retain its eligible telecommunications carrier designation, it must submit information required under paragraph (a)(6) by the required dates set.
+Reductions in support for late filings shall be calculated after the deadline under paragraph (a)(6)(iv) of this section by adding the total days late for each quarter and dividing that number by four (days late).
+Eligible telecommunications carriers that file their reports after the quarterly filing deadline will not receive a grace period for late filings, and shall receive a reduction in support pursuant to the following schedule:

+(i) An eligible telecommunications carrier that is one to seven days late, will have its support reduced in an amount equivalent to seven days in support; and

+(ii) An eligible telecommunications carrier that is 8 days late or more will have its support reduced on a pro-rata basis equivalent to the number of days late plus the minimum seven-day reduction.

+(4) Any support reductions resulting from a failure to timely make required filing pursuant to this section shall be applied in the month following the notice of support reduction to the eligible telecommunications carrier from the Administrator or as soon as feasible thereafter.

 (k) This section does not apply to recipients that solely receive support from Phase I of the Mobility Fund.